Our Schools

 A few trees have even been grown from cuttings.

 The schools are trying to become free of single-use plastic.
-In May 2022 they both took part in the Big Plastic Count with other residents.
+In May 2022 they both joined in the Big Plastic Count with other residents.
+In 2024 a group of children from WSG took part in the Big Plastic Count with SGEG.
+Having counted how much plastic they had used during the week WSG then gave an assembly to show their findings and to suggest some solutions.

-They are also interested in tackling other areas such as reducing food waste, composting, using less packaging, discouraging litter and recycling more.
-Longacre holds a car boot fair every October which focuses on recycling clothes and toys and books.
+The schools are also interested in tackling other areas such as reducing food waste, composting, using less packaging, discouraging and picking litter, and recycling and sharing more.
+Most years Longacre holds a car boot fair which focuses on recycling clothes, toys and books.

 WSG, Longacre and SGEG keep in regular contact about environmental issues and share information.
-WSG have helped improve awareness by making signs for the toad patrol, and both schools have joined in with the Swifts project with 8 boxes between them.
+WSG have helped SGEG improve awareness about the dangers amphibians face crossing the local roads to their breeding ponds by making signs for the toad patrol, and both schools have joined in with the Swifts project with 8 boxes between them.